Manufacturing

 Manufacturing of robotics

 Funded by the Advanced Machinery and Productivity Institute, our research focuses on the autonomous manufacture of robotics.
-By combining advanced hardware tooling design, novel software control, and AI-driven closed-loop assembly processes, we have the capability to manufacture integrated electromechanical devices via a factory-in-a-box approach.
-Potential applications include the rapid prototyping and manufacture of bespoke pipe inspection robots, drones, and prosthetics.
+By combining advanced hardware tooling design, novel software control, and AI-driven closed-loop assembly processes, we can manufacture integrated electromechanical devices using a factory-in-a-box approach.
+Potential applications include the rapid prototyping and manufacturing of bespoke pipe-inspection robots, drones, and prosthetics.

 Hybrid additive manufacturing

-Developed in-house, our autonomous manufacturing platform utilises a tool-changing mechanism to enable the use of multifarious construction and assembly techniques.
+Developed in-house, our autonomous manufacturing platform utilises a tool-changing mechanism to enable a range of construction and assembly techniques.
 These include FDM printing, pick-and-place operations, and screw driving.
 The system also features an automated deployment mechanism.

 Automatic assembly sequence